nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Merging.md

 ## Squash Merge

-A squash merge works like a normal merge, except that all the new commits on the merge branch will be replaced by a single new commit representing all changes. e.g. A squash merge helps keep the remote repository clean, as it will result in the appearance of a single commit representing changes made on a feature branch on the trunk branch.
+A squash merge works like a normal merge, except that all the new commits on the merge branch will be replaced by a single new commit representing all changes.
+A squash merge helps to keep a remote repository clean, as it will result in the appearance of a single commit representing changes made on a feature branch on the trunk branch.

 ``` text
                             o [> master] (changes from a-branch)